5000, Clinical Guidelines

 5310 Prescriptive Authority Agreements

-• State the nature of the practice, practice locations or practice settings;
+• state the nature of the practice, practice locations or practice settings;

-• Identify the types or categories of drugs or devices that may be prescribed, or the types or categories of drugs or devices that may not be prescribed;
+• identify the types or categories of drugs or devices that may be prescribed, or the types or categories of drugs or devices that may not be prescribed;

-• Provide a general plan for addressing consultation and referral;
+• provide a general plan for addressing consultation and referral;

-• Describe the general process for communication and sharing of information between the physician and the advanced practice registered nurse or physician assistant to whom the physician has delegated prescriptive authority related to the care and treatment of patients.
+• describe the general process for communication and sharing of information between the physician and the APRN or PA to whom the physician has delegated prescriptive authority related to the care and treatment of clients;

-• Chart review, with the number of charts to be reviewed determined by the physician and advanced practice registered nurse or physician assistant; and
+• chart review, with the number of charts to be reviewed determined by the physician and APRN or PA; and

-• Periodic face-to-face meetings between the advanced practice registered nurse or physician assistant and the physician at a location determined by the physician and the advanced practice registered nurse or physician assistant.
+• periodic meetings between the APRN or PA and the physician at a location determined by the physician, APRN or physician assistant.

 5320 Protocols

-Revision 20-2; Effective October 15, 2020
+Revision 23-2; Effective Sept.
+15, 2023

 5330 Standing Delegation Orders